zerokt/zerokt-skins/README.md

 # (13/09/2020) !zerokt GRIS #noscore (gris themed skin + ctb elements +noscore) -  using this one most of the time when i play ctb/std/mania
 # (13/09/2020) !zerokt CLEAN 2.0 #noscoreNETA (same as 2.0 #noscoreprefix but with neta's catcher + green hyperdashfruit + different hitsounds)
 # (14/09/2020) zerokturn LS CHROMA (skin i used to play with back in 2019)
+# (12/10/2020) !zerokt ea (mixed skin with things that i liked from other skins, tried to make it look kinda clean. std/ctb/taiko)